Featured Post

 • "Kimi K2: A Powerful Claude Code Alternative for Developers" — 59 characters

-Every single post exceeded the 160-character meta description limit, causing search engines to truncate descriptions in search results.
+Every single post exceeded the 160-character meta description limit.
+Google was cutting them off mid-sentence in search results.

 Before optimization: